-- 1. The policy should recognize the value of privacy as a condition for academic freedom, and recognize the benefits that privacy and autonomy bring to the individual, to groups, and to the culture of an institution.
+- 1. The policy should recognize the value of privacy as a condition for academic freedom and the benefits that privacy and autonomy bring to the individual, to groups, and to the culture of an institution.
 The institution should recognize that faculty members have a reasonable expectation of privacy in their electronic communications and traffic data. - 2.
 The policy should clearly state that the university does not examine or disclose the contents of electronic communications and traffic data without the consent of the individual participating in the communication except in rare and clearly defined cases.
-Calls to examine electronic communications or transactional information should consider the special nature of the academy, weigh whether the examination would have disproportionately chilling effects on other individuals or the institution generally, and contemplate alternative or less invasive approaches to preserve privacy in communications.
+Calls to examine electronic communications or transactional information should consider the special nature of the academy, weigh whether the examination would have disproportionately chilling effects on other individuals or the institution generally, and contemplate alternative or less invasive approaches to preserve privacy in communications. - 3.
+Employees who operate and support electroniccommunications resources regularly monitor transmissions for the purpose of ensuring reliability and security of those resources and services and, in that process, may observe certain transactional information or the contents of electronic communications.
+Except

-- 3. Employees who operate and support electronic communications resources regularly monitor transmissions for the purpose of ensuring reliability and security of electronic communications resources and services and, in that process, may observe certain transactional information or the contents of electronic communications.
-Except in specifically defined instances or where required by law, they should not be permitted either to seek out transactional information or contents when those are not germane to system operations and support, or to disclose or otherwise use what they have observed. - 4.
-Faculty should be involved in the setting of institutional policies surrounding the monitoring of and access to content and traffic data in electronic communications.
-Policies concerning electronic communications should enumerate narrow circumstances where institutions can access traffic logs and content unrelated to the technical operation of these services.
-If a need arises to access electronic communications data, a designated university official should document and handle the request, and all parties to the communication should be notified in ample time for them to undertake protective measures-save in the rare case where any such delay would create imminent risk to human safety or university property.
+- in specifically defined instances or where required by law, they should not be permitted to seek out transactional information or contents when those are not germane to system operations and support or to disclose or otherwise use what they have observed. - 4.
+Faculty members should be involved in the setting of institutional policies surrounding the monitoring of and access to content and traffic data in electronic communications.
+Policies on electronic communications should enumerate narrow circumstances where institutions can gain access to traffic logs and content unrelated to the technical operation of these services.
+If a need arises to get access to electronic-communications data, a designated university official should document and handle the request, and all parties to the communication should be notified in ample time for them to pursue protective measures-save in the rare case where any such delay would create imminent risk to human safety or university property.
 Accessed data may not be used or disseminated more widely than the basis for such exceptional action may warrant. - 5.
-As reliance on electronic communications technologies grows, more faculty online activities will be subject to being logged or recorded.
-Institutions are encouraged to use several strategies encapsulated by the idea of "privacy by design" (in which systems and processes are built with the intention of protecting users' privacy) to reduce the risk to free inquiry and association from this logging.
-These strategies include creating logs at the aggregate (non-personally identifiable) level where possible, carefully controlling access to these logs, removing identifying information from them, and deleting them according to some reasonable retention policy.
-These strategies must be balanced, of course, to accommodate legitimate security obligations.
+As reliance on electronic-communications technologies grows, more faculty online activities will be subject to being logged.
+Institutions are encouraged to use several strategies encapsulated by the idea of "privacy by design" to reduce the risk to free inquiry and association from this logging.
+These strategies include creating logs at the aggregate level, where individuals are not identifiable, when possible; carefully controlling access to these logs; removing identifying information from them; and deleting them according to some reasonable retention policy.
+These strategies must, of course, be balanced to accommodate legitimate security obligations.